Slavery and religion: Christianity

-Different forms of slavery existed for over 18 centuries within Christianity.
-Although in the early years of Christianity, freeing slaves was regarded as an act of charity, and the Christian view that all people were equal including slaves was a novel idea within the Roman Empire, the institution of slavery was rarely criticised.
+Different forms of slavery were practiced by Christian societies for over 18 centuries.
+Although the freeing of slaves was considered an act of charity during the early history of Christianity, and although the Christian view that all people, including slaves, were equal, was a novel idea within the Roman Empire, the institution of slavery was rarely criticised.
 David Brion Davis writes that the "variations in early Christian opinion on servitude fit comfortably within a framework of thought that would exclude any attempt to abolish slavery as an institution".
 Indeed, in 340, the local Synod of Gangra condemned the Manicheans for urging that slaves should liberate themselves; with one of the 20 canons of the Synod declaring: